Azure-Samples/MachineLearningSamples-SentimentAnalysis/Docs/SentimentAnalysisDataPreparation.md

 ## 3. Data Source

-Data Preparation is part of the Vienna client experience and installed with it.
+Data Preparation is part of the Azure Machine Learning client experience.
 Data Preparation provides a set of flexible tools to help explore, discover, understand and fix problems in the raw data file before consuming it for modeling.

 3.1.
 Select Data Sources and click the + sign to add Data Source.
 3.2.
-In the Add Data Source wizard, select File (from git data folder) and provide the path of the local file.
+In the Add Data Source wizard, select File (Data/sampleReviews.txt **AT** LINK TO THE DATA FILE HERE) and provide the path of the local file.

 ![Datasource](Images/AddDataSource.png)